rishik-ranjan/p2_continuous-control/Report.md

 3. Distributed Distributional Deep Deterministic Policy Gradient, D4PG ([Barth-Maron et al., 2018][5])

 #### Algorithm advantages
-The advantages of using DDPG algorithm are as follows:

 - It can handle continuous multi-dimensional action spaces better than Deep Q-network algorithm proposed by [Mnih et al., 2015][2]
 - It has a simple actor-critic architecture which is easy to implement and scale